thomasbabuj/ToDoAppApi/README.md

  		   about the route.
 Specifically, we can specify the action, such as GET, POST, DELETE, etc

 7)   Creating a Web log Pakcage

+8)  Applying the logger decorator

+		i) To apply the decorator, when we create the router, we will simply wrap all our current routes in it by updating our NewRouter function.